enthought/edge-examples/example-panel/README.md

 After insuring these are installed, run ``npm install -g configurable-http-proxy`` to install a proxy module needed by JupyterHub.

-Then, create an EDM environment for local development:

-* Run ``python bootstrap.py``.
-This will install a number of packages, and finally print the name of your new EDM environment.
+Then, run ``python bootstrap.py``.
+This will install a number of packages, and finally activate a shell with your local EDM development environment.

-* Activate the environment, by running ``edm shell -e <environment name>``.
+Running bootstrap.py again will skip rebuilding the environment, and bring you straight to the shell.

 ## Overview of files in this example